 The Car Connection Mercedes-Benz GLE Class Overview

-The Mercedes-Benz GLE-Class is a range of family-focused SUVs that span a wide range of powertrains, from fire-breathing V-8s to plug-in hybrids.
+The Mercedes-Benz GLE-Class is a range of mid-size luxury SUVs available with a broad range of powertrains, from fire-breathing V-8s to plug-in hybrids.

 It competes against a high-stakes set including the Porsche Cayenne, BMW X5 and X6 and the Range Rover Sport.